 Figure 1: Determining Cardiomyocytes from heart primary cultures: 3 cell types are identified in this image.
 Red only cells show fibroblasts (positive for Rat Anti-tubulin); Smooth muscle cells are positive for both tubulin (red) and desmin (blue).
-Cardiomyocytes are identified in this image by their exhibition of green stripes, positive for sarcomeric alpha-actinin.
+Cardiomyocytes are identified in this image by their exhibition of green stripes, positive for MyBP-C.

 Different cell types can be distinguished using antibodies probing for protein markers specific to the cell type.
 Multiple markers can be detected using secondary antibodies targeted against the different host species of each primary antibody.
 Different colored fluorescent probes conjugated to the secondary antibodies allow each marker, and thus each cell type to be identified.

 Primary antibodies are often only available in a limited range of species, and it may not be possible to avoid using closely related species such as mouse and rat.
 It is therefore essential that your secondary antibodies are cross-adsorbed to prevent misidentification of markers.